Clawfoot Vs. Freestanding Bathtubs

 When it comes to selecting a bathtub, there are so many options available.
 But how do you know which type of bathtub would be the best choice for your bathroom?
 In order to make the right decision, you should analyze the pros and cons of different tubs.
 After studying this information carefully, you will be able to choose the tub that complements your bathroom design and makes this room the most stylish and attractive room in your house.

-Freestanding tubs have become one of the most popular options for modern bathrooms.
+Freestanding bathtubs have become one of the most popular options for modern bathrooms.
 But, if you prefer a classic bathroom design, installing a clawfoot tub would be a great idea.
 This tub will make your bathroom look gorgeous.

 Do you still have doubts about the type of the bathtub you should select?
 Let’s dig deeper to find out more about these tubs.
 Hopefully, this information will help you make a choice that you will never regret.
 You will be able to enjoy the shiny, and fresh look of your tub for many years to come.